smolavipour/CMI_Neural_Estimator/README.md

 ![The model](model.png?raw=true "Title")

-The MI-Diff folder contains my implementation of the method proposed in the [[2]](http://proceedings.mlr.press/v115/mukherjee20a.html).
-They have estimated conditional mutual information as the difference of two mutual information terms.
+The MI-Diff folder contains my implementation of the method proposed in the [[2]](http://proceedings.mlr.press/v115/mukherjee20a.html), where the authors estimate conditional mutual information as the difference of two mutual information terms.

 ## Implementation